-Evaluating existing products
+Exploring existing products

 - Explore existing sandwiches that are available to buy from various shops and taste some.
-Ensure there are a range of fillings and breads/wraps etc to explore as well as cold and hot sandwiches. - Discuss the taste and texture of the sandwiches, are they sweet, sour, hot, spicy? - Discuss the type of bread that is used which is the healthier option?
+Ensure there are a range of fillings and breads/wraps etc to explore as well as cold and hot sandwiches. - Discuss the taste and texture of the sandwiches, are the sweet, sour, hot, spicy? - Discuss the type of bread that is used which is the healthier option?
 Which goes better with the filling? - Discuss the fillings available which ones are more popular in the class?
 Which ones last longer?
 Which ones taste, smell and look the nicest/best appearance?
 Which are the healthiest? - Discuss if the ingredients used are grown, reared or caught.
 Discuss what each of these terms means. - Are the ingredients fresh or processed?
 Discuss these terms. - Are they currently in season? (light touch on this as it is covered in detail in UKS2) - Are they hot or cold sandwiches?
-Would any taste better/ be more appealing if it was hot/cold? - Briefly discuss any potential allergies/intolerances/dietary requirements in relation to sandwiches e.g. dairy free, non-gluten containing, vegetarian, vegan etc consider their audience and if any of these apply and how they can overcome them e.g. dairy free dairy free bread (Warburtons is good for not using milk in their bread), dairy free/plant based butter etc. Vegetarian use of meat alternatives, egg or cheese instead etc. - Briefly recap the inventor of the sandwich taught in KS1, John Montague, the 4th Earl of sandwich.
+Would any taste better/ be more appealing if it was hot/cold? - Briefly discuss any potential allergies/intolerances/dietary requirements in relation to sandwiches e.g. dairy free, non-gluten containing, vegetarian, vegan etc consider their audience and if any of these apply and how they can overcome them e.g. dairy free - dairy free bread (Warburtons is good for not using milk in their bread), dairy free/plant based butter etc. Vegetarian - use of meat alternatives, egg or cheese instead etc.

-Vocab: taste, texture, sweet, sour, hot, spicy, appearance, grown, reared, caught, fresh, processed
+Vocab: taste, texture, sweet, sour, hot, spicy, appearance, grown, reared, caught, fresh, processed Session 2: